-- (b) No more than three (3) Directors may be a parent with one or more children attending the North Star Charter School. - (c) In order to advance the cooperative spirit set forth in the Charter for the Corporation, the Board shall also allow the elected President of the Parent-Teacher Organization (PTO) to serve with the Board in a non-voting ex-officio capacity.
-This position does not participate in any executive sessions of the Board.
+- (b) No more than three (3) Directors may be a parent with one or more children attending the North Star Charter School. - (c) In order to advance the cooperative spirit, set forth in the Charter for the Corporation, the Board shall also allow the elected President of the Parent-Teacher Organization (PTO) to serve with the Board in a non-voting ex-officio capacity.
+This position does not participate in any executive sessions of the Board. - (d) Directors will be elected to the Board by vote of stakeholders of the Corporation according to the election process adopted by the Board in the school policy manual.